telerik/blazor-docs/components/chart/multiple-axes.md

 To use multiple axes, you need to:

-1. Define the extra axis in the corresponding `TelerikChartCategoryAxes` and/or `TelerikChartValueAxes` tags.
+1. Define the extra axis in the corresponding `ChartCategoryAxes` and/or `ChartValueAxes` tags.
 2. Set its `Name` property as desired.
 By default, the series uses the first axis.
 3. Provide the `Name` value to the series you want to use it through its `Axis` or `CategoryAxis` property.